On this page:

 Road vehicle parts do not require a VIA from Infrastructure.

 However, for both Customs Tariff purposes and for the purposes of obtaining a VIA, a road vehicle is not considered to be parts just because it is unassembled, dismantled or incomplete.
 Before importing any vehicle, including disassembled or partly complete road vehicles you should contact Infrastructure.

 Where a road vehicle purchased overseas is cut in two halves or more (to be assembled in Australia) for importation on separate shipments to Australia, the importer may be in breach of the Act for non-compliance of entry of the goods.
 This is because the purchased road vehicle may form part of a bulk order.
-It is strongly recommended that if you do intend to import an unassembled, dismantled or incomplete road vehicle you seek advice from the Department of Immigration and Border Protection and the Department of Infrastructure prior to arranging importation.
+It is strongly recommended that if you do intend to import an unassembled, dismantled or incomplete road vehicle you seek advice from us and the Department of Infrastructure prior to arranging importation.

 If a road vehicle assembly or component being imported bears a road vehicle identification chassis number and is to be reassembled for use on public roads, then a VIA is required.
 It is important to note that State and Territory registration authorities may not register a reassembled road vehicle for use on public roads without a valid VIA.

 The classification of partially assembled or partially disassembled motor vehicles under IR2(a).

 Road Vehicle Registration